Registering research publications

 - For registering doctoral and licentiate theses, see separate instructions.

-- If you have several publications registered in another database you can import them from there into DiVA, for example in Bibtex format, see the DiVA manual (pdf 1.1 MB) in english.
+- If you have several publications registered in another database you can import them from there into DiVA, for example from Web of Science and Scopus.

 - Would you like to self-archive your publication?
-First, make sure you have the right to put a copy of your publication in DiVA, see Sherpa/Romeo .
-Please read our OA pages first.
+First, make sure you have the right to put a copy of your publication in DiVA, see Sherpa/Romeo.
+Please read our Open Access pages first.
 Your pdf will not be visible immediately after uploading it.
 Staff at the library will check publisher conditions etc, which may take a few days.